bitcoincashorg/spec/reenable-op-codes.md

 **Endian notation**

-For human readability where hex strings are presented in this document big endian notation is used.  e.g. for `0x1122` the most significant byte is 0x11
+For human readability where hex strings are presented in this document big endian notation is used.
+That is: 0x0100 represents decimal 256 not decimal 1

 ## Risks and philosophical approach